tooxie/terraform-workshop/README.md

 Code for the terraform workshop.
 In this workshop you will see how to:

 * Create provider
-* Create an s3 bucket
+* Create a repository in CodeCommit
 * Create an ec2 instance
 * Abstract instace creation to a module
 * Import existing infrastructure